Alex Sobel (basketball)

-Alex Sobel (born February 8, 2000) is an American professional basketball player who plays the forward position for Hapoel Haifa of the Israeli Basketball Premier League (ISBL).
-He attended Middlebury College, where in 2022-23 he was second in the nation in blocks and blocks per game, led the New England Small College Athletic Conference in points and rebounds per game, and was named the D3hoops.com National Player of the Year.
-The following season, he attended Sacred Heart University and played in the Northeast Conference, and led the conference in blocks (as he was sixth in the NCAA) per game and two-point field-goal percentage, and was fourth in the conference in rebounds per game.
+Alex Sobel (born February 8, 2000) is an American professional basketball player for Maritime Boulogne of the Nationale Masculine 1.
+He played college basketball for Middlebury College and Sacred Heart University.

+Sobel was second in the nation in both blocks and blocks per game, led the New England Small College Athletic Conference in points and rebounds per game, and was named the D3hoops.com National Player of the Year in the 2022–23 season.
+The following year, he attended Sacred Heart and played in the Northeast Conference, again leading the conference in blocks per game (and was sixth in the entire NCAA) and in two-point field-goal percentage, while finishing fourth in rebounds per game.

 Early life and high school career

 Sobel's hometown is Setauket, New York.
 He attended Ward Melville High School, where he played for the basketball team and was named a Suffolk County All Star.
 He is 6 ft 8 in tall, and weighs 230 lb.